-It is important for you to know that the independent, self-motivated cure for addiction, natural recovery or self-cure, is possible.
-You can fight your own addictions, whether to drugs, alcohol, cigarettes, shopping, gambling-you can do it.
+If you only take one thing from this reading, remember this: The independent, self-motivated cure for addiction, natural recovery or self-cure, is possible.
+You can fight your own addictions, whether to drugs, alcohol, cigarettes, shopping, gambling, whatever.
+Our job at LPP is not to "cure" you or to tell you what you can and cannot do; our job is to help you understand and activate the process of natural recovery in the context of your own life.
+And you CAN do it.